|The pencil rules you! You obey the pencil.|

 Fortunately it won't do the kind of immediate, obvious damage as drinking or gambling or even the horrible long-term damage of something like a shopping addiction.
 Rather it is more along the lines of being a workaholic: an addiction that drives some of your life forward while eroding other parts.
 Still, you have a problem.
 You may not want to think of it as a problem, and that's okay.
 However if I told you that someone spent hours a day doing (an activity), that (this activity) impacted other aspects of their lives significantly, that they thought about (this activity) obsessively when they weren't doing it, made financial decisions that enabled them to do (this activity) as much as possible, and that they would fall into depression if they didn't do (this activity) for more than a couple of days, you wouldn't have any trouble recognizing that the person was addicted to (this activity).

 This isn't something to be proud of.
 You haven't won the lottery.
 You aren't a better person.
 You are unbalanced, probably a bit (or more) unhealthy, and your obsession may make functioning in other aspects of your life difficult or even impossible.
 This isn't a boon to your life as a well adjusted human being.
+You will spend your life on the knife's edge of a socially acceptable form of self-harm in overdoing it, and I really suggest you pay close attention.
+(2019 Edit-- No really.
+TRUST me.)
 No one who really knows you will envy you--only those who romanticize what they can't see will decide that your lifestyle is glamorous and you are to be emulated.

 You are much closer to a pariah than a paragon.

 This is the drive that has made good artists since the cave paintings of Lascaux.
 This is the obsession that has led to the greatest works of all time.
-Every artist you love was a little nuts and a lot obsessed.
+Every artist you love was a little overboard and a lot obsessed.
 You have a choice to conquer your addiction (It's really okay.
 Really.) or to embrace it and follow it as far as it will take you.
 Down the rabbit hole for certain, but possibly also to the peaks of your imagination and to beauty you thought you could only dream about.
-Say good-bye to a normal world and your normal life and join Bukowski in finding what you love and letting it kill you.
+Say goodbye to a normal world and your normal life.
 Find lovers who accept your addiction--even enable it.
 Find friends who don't mind your poverty.
 Find jobs that let you write.

 Let go of all hope of being normal; you aren't.

-But from the maddening obsession of your drive, you may yet create something extraordinary.
+But from the dogged obsession of your drive, you may yet create something extraordinary.